fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 * **Preserve Your Benefits**: Don't lose the perks you've earned!
 Matching your EuroBonus status ensures a smooth transition and continued access to valuable travel benefits.
 * **Explore New Airlines**: Status matching opens doors to new travel options.
 This can be particularly useful if your travel needs change or SAS routes become less convenient.
 In this case, it's equally valid to status match to keep your current benefits on Star Alliance, but also to try new alliances, such as oneworld (with British Airways, Iberia, and Finnair).
-* **Boost Your Earning Potential**: With status in a new program, you can potentially earn more miles or points on flights with other airlines, given that most programs offer multipliers and accelerated point earnings on higher status levels (i.e. you get a head start!).
+* **Boost Your Earning Potential**: With status in a new program, you can potentially earn more miles or points on flights with other airlines, given that most programs offer multipliers and accelerated point earnings on higher status levels (i.e., you get a head start!).

 ## How to Status Match Your EuroBonus Status

 ### 1. Find a Status Match Offer

-Check the websites of airlines you're interested in, particularly those within the alliance you're targeting (e.g., Star Alliance, SkyTeam, etc.).
+Check the websites of airlines you're interested in, particularly those within your target alliance (Star Alliance, SkyTeam, etc.).
 Look for dedicated loyalty program pages or promotions sections.

 One tool we love is [**StatusMathcher.com**](https://statusmatcher.com/).
-They provide resources and explanations about status matching.
-It also serves as a community resource.
-They share "field reports" from users about recent successful status matches with various travel programs.
+It provides resources and explanations about status matching.
+It also serves as a community, sharing *field reports* from users about recent successful status matches with various travel programs.
 Think of it as a guide and information hub, not a direct service for status matching.
-They can't guarantee matches, but they offer valuable insights and help you navigate the process.
+It can't guarantee matches, but offers valuable insights and helps you navigate the process.

 For EuroBonus members, we recommend looking into [United MileagePlus](https://statusmatcher.com/company/united-airlines): this program has a track record of consistently matching other airline status and welcoming other members, and it is a Star Alliance member.